adonis-legon/demo-mdc-logging/README.md

 ## Features

-- Demo uso for MDC logging
+- Demo use for MDC logging
 - Different approaches for concurrent/parallel task execution